deepakkohli1810/TextUtils/README.md

 # TextUtils
 It is a app which allows users to do different operations on given paragraph a single line sentences.
+This is very useful webapp.